sumeetjain/twitter-diversity-report/README.md

 In your parent folder, copy the SSH clone URL (located in the right-hand column of this screen) into Terminal.

-This will create a project folder called **twitter-diversity-report** that is intialized to this very Github repository
+This will create a project folder called **twitter-diversity-report** that is intialized to this very Github repository.

 ![alt text](http://i.imgur.com/oFbi7Y9.gif "how to clone the repository")